RuthChisom/mentor-app/README.md

+# A social media mobile app to connect users (mentors to mentees)

-# To build a React native app for users to install via link instead of downloading from the store
+**  To build a React native app for users to install via link instead of downloading from the store **

 1. Create an Expo account at https://expo.dev/signup